GGP1/kure/docs/configuration/configuration.md

 #### Timeout

 Time until the session is closed.
-Set to "0s" or leave blank for no timeout.ç
+Set to "0s" or leave blank for no timeout.